electronicayciencia/electronicayciencia.github.io/pages/petprojects.md

 ## [Easy MCP2221](https://github.com/electronicayciencia/EasyMCP2221)

-Simple and complete Python library for Microchip MCP2221.
+Complete Python library for Microchip devices MCP2221 and MCP2221A.
 Full documentation here: [easymcp2221.readthedocs.io](https://easymcp2221.readthedocs.io/).

 (Updated Jul 2022)

 ## [Web Padlock](https://electronicayciencia.github.io/webpadlock/)

 This project can be used to deny access to a system from unknown devices.
-Includes [open demo page](https://webpadlock.herokuapp.com/).

 (Updated Oct 2020)